grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/03 Stress testing.md

 * **Re-use the Average-Load test script.**

   Modify the parameters to have higher load or VUs.

+* **Expect worse performance compared to average load.**

+  This test determines how much the performance degrades with the extra load and whether the system survives it.

 ## Stress testing in k6